 About Pomona, California

 In the 1920s Pomona was known as the “Queen of the Citrus Belt”, with one of the highest per-capita levels of income in the United States.
-In the 1940s it was used as a movie-previewing location for major motion picture studios to see how their films would play to modally middle class audiences around the country (for which Pomona was at that time viewed as an idealized example).
+In the 1940s it was used as a movie-previewing location for major motion picture studios to see how their films would play to middle class audiences around the country (for which Pomona was at that time viewed as an idealized example).
 Religious institutions are deeply embedded in the history of Pomona.
-There are now more than 120 churches, representing most religions in today’s society.
-The historical architecture of these churches provides glimpses of the European church design and architecture from other eras.
+Currently there are more than 120 churches, many with beautiful historic architecture.
 In 2005, Pomona citizens elected Norma Torres, the first woman of Guatemalan heritage to be elected to a mayoral post outside of Guatemala.

 Pomona is approximately 27 miles (43 km) east of downtown Los Angeles, 25 miles (40 km) north of Santa Ana, 31 miles (50 km) west of Riverside, and 37 miles (60 km) west of San Bernardino.